Donna McKechnie: Early life

-Broadway
+Early Broadway career

-In April, 1968, McKechnie was back on Broadway in the short-lived musical version of Leo Rosten's collection of short stories The Education of H*Y*M*A*N K*A*P*L*A*N, which led to a featured role in Burt Bacharach and Hal David's Promises, Promises, choreographed by Bennett.
+In April 1968, McKechnie was back on Broadway in the short-lived musical version of Leo Rosten's collection of short stories The Education of H*Y*M*A*N K*A*P*L*A*N, which led to a featured role in Burt Bacharach and Hal David's Promises, Promises, choreographed by Bennett.
 Along with Baayork Lee and Margo Sappington, she danced in one of Broadway's most famous numbers, "Turkey Lurkey Time", which was when she first began to attract notice from critics and theatergoers alike.
 This was followed by a role in the touring company of Call Me Madam, starring Ethel Merman.

-Bennett showcased McKechnie again in Stephen Sondheim's Company (1970), where she danced "Tick-Tock".
+Bennett showcased McKechnie again in Stephen Sondheim's Company (1970), where she danced "Tick-Tock."
 After leaving the Broadway cast, she reprised her role in the Los Angeles and London companies, and also toured in the 1971 revival of On the Town as Ivy.
 In March 1973, she choreographed and performed in the highly acclaimed one-night-only concert Sondheim: A Musical Tribute at the Shubert Theatre in New York.
+Later that year, McKechnie starred in a production of Irma La Duce at the Wayside Theatre in Middletown, Virginia.
 In 1974, she co-starred with Richard Kiley and Bob Fosse in the unsuccessful musical film version of the classic The Little Prince.